 - Put your cat’s food in a place your dog cannot get to, such as high up on a tall cat post, or even in a separate room of your house.
 You might consider an automatic cat food feeder if you can find a high enough location that’s well out of your dog’s reach.

 - Investing in a pet gate is a great idea.
 This will keep your dog away from your cat’s feeding area (the cat can simply jump over it), reducing your need to stand guard.
-I really like the Dreambaby Extra Tall Baby Gate, which is strong enough for human babies but keeps dogs away too.
+I really like the Dreambaby Extra Tall Swing Close Gate (affiliate link), which is strong enough for human babies but keeps dogs away too.
 The material is metal yet lightweight, and quite sturdy.
 Plus, it’s nearly 40 inches tall.
 Need it to be even taller?
 Just lift it up off the ground a few inches; your dog still can’t get through it, but your cat can probably squeeze underneath it to reach the food.

 - With a spray bottle of water in hand, wait to catch your pup chowing down on kitty’s dinner.
 Yell, “Bad dog!” and quickly spray a squirt or two directly toward the dog (or shake a can filled with a few coins).
 This usually stops him instantly.
 Be sure the correction is done when the dog is actually caught in the act, so he will know exactly what the big “no-no” was all about.